Home » PowerShell Tips » PowerShell Get Filename Without Extension

 Cool Tip: How to get file extension in PowerShell!

-If you want to get multiple file name without extension in the given directory, use PowerShell Get-ChildItem cmdlet to get items in one or more specified location pipes to GetFileNameWithoutExtension() get filename without extension in the below script
+If you want to get multiple file names without extension in the given directory, use the PowerShell Get-ChildItem cmdlet to get items in one or more specified location pipes to GetFileNameWithoutExtension() to get a filename without extension in the below script.

 Get-ChildItem -Path D:\PowerShell\ -Filter *.csv | ForEach-Object -Process {[System.IO.Path]::GetFileNameWithoutExtension($_)}